 - Understanding non-profits

-Once complete, the projects are evaluated.
-The top two medical students and the top two residents in each of the three tracks (maximum of 12 award recipients) receive recognition and an additional $1,000 participation scholarship.
-Project award scholarships provide funding for recipents to return to the 2018 National Conference of Family Medicine Residents and Medical Students and present their projects.
+Once complete, the 30 Leadership Projects will be evaluated by the Family Medicine Leads Work Group, which is a subgroup of the AAFP Foundation Board of Trustees.
+The top two medical students and the top two residents in each of the three tracks (maximum of 12 award recipients) will be selected to receive a Leadership Project Award and an additional $1,000 participation scholarship.

 Leadership Project Award scholarships provide funding for recipients to return to the following year’s AAFP National Conference of Family Medicine Residents and Students and present and showcase their projects.

 Best Leadership Project Awards